+The Code Point is difficult to distinguish from a Code Point which fit the criteria in #5.
+See Section 5.4.

 5.3 Code Points Included

 The table below lists the code points proposed for inclusion in the root zone LGR for the Latin script.
 The table also lists examples of languages using the code point and their EGIDS rating.
 All references for specific code points found during language processing are included.
 This table is sorted by Unicode column.

-The table with the same data, sorted by glyph, can be found in Appendix C.

-The list of references supporting inclusion of code point is in Section 9.1
+(A table with the same data, sorted by glyph, can be found in Appendix C.) The list of references supporting inclusion of code point is in Section 9.1

 [TBD: we previously made some comments that appear not to have been addressed: